jwilferd10/My-Daily-Planner/README.md

 ## :wave: Description:
 <p>
 Have you ever wanted an app that helps you to plan your entire day out, hour by hour?
 Welcome to My Daily Planner, it's here to help you with that!

 My Daily Planner is a :two::four: - hour time scheduling application that saves user input to localStorage.

-My Daily Planner utilizes jQuery for it's quick and easy setup and moment.JS to present the current date and help color code each time block based on the time of day:
+This app utilizes jQuery for it's easy setup and moment.JS for presenting the current date and color coding each time block based on the time of day.
+These colors are:

 :arrow_forward: :green_circle: Indicates the time left in the day